Sponsored by the Departments of Psychology and Psychiatry

 Edna B. Foa, PhD, University of Pennsylvania: Behavioral Therapy

-Michelle G. Craske, PhD, University of California, Los Angeles: CBT
+Michelle G. Craske, PhD, University of California, Los Angeles: Cognitive Behavioral Therapy

 Rhonda Goldman, PhD, Illinois School of Professional Psychology: Integrative Therapies